yottaawesome/basic-windows-drivers/README.md

 * In the Windows registry, installed drivers are located under the `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services` key.
 * When drivers are installed, Windows will copy the driver's INF file and referenced files to the [driver store](https://learn.microsoft.com/en-us/windows-hardware/drivers/install/driver-store), which appears to be the `%SYSTEMROOT%\System32\DriverStore` directory.
 This behaviour was introduced in Windows Vista.
 * If you stop a driver and then restart it (e.g. via the `net stop` and `net start` commands) and you get a "file not found" error, check to see that your driver cleans up all resources before exiting.
 Certain resources, such as callouts, not being cleaned up [can cause this issue](https://stackoverflow.com/a/69284447/7448661).
+* When invoking any native Microsoft functions in the kernel, it's worthwhile checking the MSDN docs to ensure that you are running at the required IRQL to invoke those functions.
+This is because certain functions require the driver to be running at, above, or below a certain IRQL.
+Failure to do so will cause the function to fail or possibly bugcheck the system.

 ## Additional resources